Indev450/SRB2Kart-Saturn/README.md

 - Sprites player rotation on slopes; going on hills, levitate, going down, and so on alters your sprites (configurable)
 - You can alter all the base kart HUD element offsets on the fly in the Saturn Options settings menu
 - `addfilelocal` Command, for those who want to use things like their custom hud in netgames (Same as addfile but completely client sided)
+- Palette rendering, make the OpenGL renderer (almost) look like software mode!
 - OpenMPT for Tracker module playback instead of GME
   - Fixes looping and sounds better
   - Allows filter configuration
+- Colourize your Kart HUD, to either your player color or whichever colour you like! (optional / requieres extra2.kart file)
 - The minimal brightness with Shaders can be configured, now you can seeeee in dark areas (0-255 , uses Sector brightness values)
 - Lua HUD hooks for Intermission (ex: You can make hostmod votes still visible during intermission!)
 - Lua HUD hooks for Vote Screen (ex: You can make hostmod votes still visible during map vote screen!)